Kloudless/meeting-scheduler/README.md

 - 1.2.1
   - Fixed: Missing fields when editing Meeting Window
 - 1.2.0
-  - Add new launch options to control the result page
+  - Added new launch options to control the result page
-  - Add event support
+  - Added event support
-  - Ability to edit and delete existing Meeting Window objects
+  - Added ability to edit and delete existing Meeting Window objects
 - 1.1.0
-  - Update README
+  - Updated README
   - Fixed: Available times were off due to daylight saving timezone
   - Render the widget inside iframe to preserve layout
-  - Add new build options
+  - Added new build options
-  - Add setOptions to configure global options in runtime
+  - Added setOptions to configure global options in runtime
 - 1.0.0
   - Initial release